mongoid/mongoid_fulltext/README.md

 Building the index
 ------------------

-The fulltext index is build and maintained incrementally by hooking into `before_save` and `before_destroy` callbacks on each model that's being indexed.
+The fulltext index is built and maintained incrementally by hooking into `before_save` and `before_destroy` callbacks on each model that's being indexed.
 If you want to build an index on existing models, you can call the `update_ngram_index` method on each instance: